codelox/Week-9-Capstone-Project/README.md

 #### Optional Nice-to-have Stories

-- [ ] User can tap a button to swap the base and target currencies
+- [x] User can tap a button to swap the base and target currencies
-- [ ] User can view flags next to currency codes
+- [x] User can view flags next to currency codes
-- [ ] User can save favorite currency pairs for quick access
-- [ ] User can view a simple chart of historical exchange rate trends
-- [ ] App supports offline conversion using previously cached rates
-- [ ] App includes light/dark mode toggle
+- [x] App includes light/dark mode toggle
+- [x] User can view their previous activtiy

 ---